am8850/azure-docs/AKS.md

   - AKS and ACR integration
   - Premium features of ACR
 - Nodepool upgrade and maintenance
+- Helm and other CNCF graduated projects
 - Monitoring
   - Premetheus and Grafana
-- Helm and other CNCF graduated projects

 ## Advanced

-Objectives:
+Session bjectives:

+- Understand more

 Topics: